Sambruk/EgilSCIM/README.md

 decided.
 The following variable names are suggested required
 variables:

-* `ldap-auth` is currently not being used, since `LDAP_AUTH_SIMPLE` is the only authentication method supported.
-SASL could potentially be supported in the future.
 * `ldap-uri` is the uri to the LDAP server that contains the _schema_ (i.e. `ldap://`, `ldaps://`, `ldapi://` and `cldap://`), the _host_ and optionally the _port_ if a non standard port is being used,